waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 001e0610b9e5,2017/11/28 17:21:22,coresense:3,TSYS01,temperature,14.56
 ```

+Additional information such as sensor units or valid ranges can be found in the metadata.
-More information about nodes and sensors is discussed in the next two sections.
+More information about this is provided in the next two sections.

 *Note: Currently, we _do not_ do automatic in-depth or cross sensor comparison and
 filtering.
 For example, a damaged sensor _could_ repeat an error value over and over if